-Accessible only by boat, and with a daily rhythm determined by the tides, this beach resort founded by British fashion and film designer Ellis Flyte sits on the southwest of Pemba Island, a 30-minute flight from Unguja, the main, more touristy island of the Zanzibar archipelago.
-Thatched-roofed, canvas-walled rooms and suites are either set directly on a white-sand beach backed by dense mangrove forest, on a hill with panoramic Indian Ocean views, on a cliff above a reef, or in the surrounding jungle.
+Accessible only by boat, and with a daily rhythm determined by the tides, this beach resort co-founded by Scottish fashion and costume designer Ellis Flyte sits on the southwest of Pemba Island, a 30-minute flight from Unguja, the main, more touristy island of the Zanzibar archipelago.
+The 18 thatched-roofed, canvas-walled rooms and suites are set directly on the white-sand beach, shaded by the surrounding mangrove forest, or perched on the hillside above, providing panoramic Indian Ocean views.
 A wooden jetty extends over a long, shallow drop-off, enabling guests to swim in front of the hotel at low tide.
 But the best beaches and snorkeling are 15 minutes away by speedboat off Misali Island, a conservation zone with more than 300 fish species, giant sponges, sea fans, and fields of old-growth cabbage corals.
 More sites reached by boat offer a variety of reefs and drop-offs for experienced divers.
 Other activities include sunset dhow cruises, kayak trips through the mangroves to the ruins of an Omani fort, windsurfing, water skiing, wake- and knee-boarding, dolphin watching, and deep sea fishing.
 The resort’s informal vibe encourages guests to go barefoot even at the dinner table; but bring wading shoes to protect your feet against sharp coral and sea urchins.